Rapid wavefront shaping using an optical gradient acquisition: Methods

 \section{Methods}

-\boldstart{System design:} Our setup is fully depicted in the supplementary \figref{fig:system_image}.
+\boldstart{System design:} Our setup is fully depicted in Fig. 1 of the supplementary material.
 A collimated laser beam (CPS532 Thorlabs) illuminates a phase SLM (GAEA 2 Holoeye).
-The light is then focused with objective lens (N20X-PF Nikon) on the target plane through the scattering material.
-The reflected light from the target is collected through the same objective-lens is modulated by a second SLM (LETO Holoeye).
-Finally the light is imaged with a camera (Atlas-314S Lucid vision labs).
-The second SLM (LETO Holoeye) has two functions: create phase pattern used for estimating the out going wavefront via a phase-retrieval algorithm.
+The light is then focused with an objective lens (N20X-PF Nikon) on the target plane through the scattering material.
+The reflected light from the target is collected through the same objective lens and is modulated by a second SLM (LETO Holoeye).
+Finally, the light is imaged with a camera (Atlas-314S Lucid vision labs).
+The second SLM (LETO Holoeye) has two functions: create a phase pattern used for estimating the outgoing wavefront via a phase-retrieval algorithm.
 The second use is to place the conjugate of the retrieved phase in order to show confocal scanned images and calculate the score function.
-In our setup the SLMs are placed in the Fourier plane of the target.
+In our setup, the SLMs are placed in the Fourier plane of the target.
 Additional details on the setup, calibration and alignment can be found in the supplementary material.
+In Fig. 2 of the supplementary material we show how to calibrate our system with back illumination.

-\boldstart{Experimental targets:} For our targets we use high-reflecting chrome-coated chrome mask (Nanofilm) and use in-house lithography process to create pattern with resurrection of $2\um$.
-For scattering material we used chicken breast tissue with thickness of $120\um-220\um$ or with a number of layers of parafilm, as started in the text.
-For all targets chrome-mask results except for the results in \figref{fig:cmp_size} the target area for the algorithm was $\Area = 15.6\um \times 15.6\um$ and the sampling interval was $1.3\um$ matching the focus spot size of the objective lens.
-After the algorithm convergence the final confocal scan was done with sampling interval of $0.65\um$.
-For the target on the fourth row of \figref{fig:res-mask} the target spans over an area larger than $\Area = 15.6\um \times 15.6\um$.
-Hence, we run the algorithm four times in partially overlapping areas and stitch the results together to form the final image.
-For the bead targets in \figref{fig:beads}, since the beads are sparser the target area was $ \Area = 20.75 \um \times 20.75\um$.
-The sampling interval was $0.65\um$ for both algorithm and final confocal scan.
+\boldstart{Experimental targets:} For our targets, we use high-reflecting chrome-coated mask (Nanofilm) and use in-house lithography process to create patterns with a $2\um$ resolution.
+For scattering material, we used chicken breast tissue with thickness of $130\um-240\um$ or a number of layers of parafilm~\cite{Boniface2020}, as stated in the text.
+For all results of chrome-mask target except for the results in \figref{fig:cmp_size}, the target area for the algorithm was $\Area = 15.6\um \times 15.6\um$ and we scanned points inside this area at twice the Nyquist pitch, with a sampling interval of $1.3\um$.
+After the algorithm convergence, the final confocal scan was done with a diffraction limited sampling interval of $0.65\um$.
+For the target on the fourth row of \figref{fig:res-mask} the target spans an area larger than $\Area = 15.6\um \times 15.6\um$.
+Hence, we ran the algorithm four times in partially overlapping areas and stitched the results together to form the final image.

+For the bead targets, we added quadratic phase in order to focus in different depths, similar to~\cite{baek2025three}.
+In \figref{fig:beads3d}, the target volume is $\Area = 10.4 \um \times 10.4\um \times 14\um$.
+The sampling interval in lateral axis was $0.5\um$ and sampling interval in the axial direction was $2\um$, which is half the diffraction limit.